fhirschmann/Flask-FlatPages-Knitr/README.rst

     pip install Flask-FlatPages-Knitr

-Then you can simply add Flask-FlatPages-Knitr to your app:
+Finally, you can simply add Flask-FlatPages-Knitr to your app:

 .. code:: python